vladsaveliev/sequana/doc/source/index.rst

 What is Sequana ?
 =====================

-A Python package that provides NGS pipelines in the form of Snakefiles (link to snakemake).
-Those pipelines uses utilities and reports provided within Sequana so as to ease the elaoration of new pipelines.
-Pipelines are made of modules that we try to make generic enough to be re-used if possible.
+Sequana provides (i) modules and pipelines dedicated to NGS in the form os Snakefiles (Makefile-like syntax with Python syntax) and (ii) tools to help in the creation of such pipelines and associtated HTML reports.

 Installation
 #################